Consensys/mythril/README.md

 Specify the maximum number of transaction to explore with `-t <number>`.
 You can also set a timeout with `--execution-timeout <seconds>`.

+Here is an example of running Mythril on the file `killbilly.sol` which is in the `solidity_examples` directory for `3` transactions:

 ```
 > myth a killbilly.sol -t 3
 ==== Unprotected Selfdestruct ====